pp4rs/DEPRECATED-installation-guide/docs/textEditor.md

 ```
 Make sure that the version numbers are equal to whats above or newer.

-### Windows Users
+!!! danger "Additional Step for Windows:"
     Getting things to run from the command line for us is a bit harder.
 You will need local administration rights for your computer, but you should have these on your personal computers or ones owned by the Department.

     Right-click on Computer.
 Then go to "Properties" and select the tab "Advanced System settings".
 Choose "Environment Variables" and select "Path" from the list of system variables.

     Choose “Edit” and append (i.e., do not overwrite the previous value):

             ;C:\Path\to\program.exe

     to the variable value – make sure the rest remains as it is and do not include spaces between the ";" and the text.

     Click on OK as often as needed.

     If you accepted all defaults during your installation, and didn't have any other non-default setting prior to starting this guide, modifying the following string, with your relevant username *should* work:

             ;C:\Users\yourusername\AppData\Local\atom\bin

     Close your current terminal session, open a new one, and again try `atom --version` + `Return` and you should get a similar output to above.

 ## Additional Packages for Atom